 Keywords.
-Software Engineering; Provenance; Education.
+Game flow; Game analysis; Provenance; Learning.

 Introduction

 The conclusion of a game session derives from a series of decisions and actions made throughout the game.
 In many situations, analyzing and understanding the events, mistakes, and flows of a concrete gameplay experience may be useful for understanding the achieved results.
 A game flow analysis might be fundamental for detecting symptoms of problems that occurred due to wrong decision-making or even bad gameplay design.
 Without this type of analysis, the player would be required to play the game again and make different decisions to intuitively guess which ones were not adequate to the situation.
 However, depending on the game dynamics and its complexity, reproducing the same state can be unviable, making it difficult to replay and try new solutions.